Table of Contents

 Breathability

-The fabric is one of those rare kinds that are both heat-insulative and regulative.
-As the wool is very thin, 10-18 microns, they can also ventilate air and temperature from inside.
-That’s why wearing this makes a person quite cozy.
-Neither hot nor cold.
+The fabric is one of those rare kinds that are both heat-insulating and regulative.
+As the wool is very thin, 10-18 microns, it can also ventilate air and temperature from inside.
+That balance helps the wearer stay comfortable across changing temperatures.

 Color Retention

-The natural color range of guanaco wool is between light cream to brown.
+The natural color range of guanaco wool is between light cream and brown.
 There are more than 20 natural shades.
-Each shade can last long no matter how frequently people uses the fabric.
+Each shade can last long, no matter how frequently people use the fabric without the need for harsh chemicals.

 Moisture Absorption

-Guanaco wool can wick moisture quicker than sheep wool.
+Guanaco wool can wick moisture more quickly than sheep wool thanks to its wicking properties.
 However, this material naturally takes time to dry.

 Durability

-Despite being thin and lightweight, the fibers are pretty strong.
-You can see people who can afford it use the clothing as regular wear.
-Guanaco wool holds its nature for a very long time.
+Despite being thin and lightweight, the fibers are pretty strong, possessing high tensile strength.
+Those who invest in it often use the garments regularly because of their comfort and durability.ย Guanaco wool holds its shape for a very long time.

 Maintenance

 Caring for expensive fabrics requires some attention.
 So for guanaco wool.
-You need to use better wool detergent to wash the fabric.
+You need to use better wool detergent to wash the fabric or opt for professional dry cleaning.

 Guanaco Wool Yarn

 After political changes in South America, the export policies of guanaco and other animal fibers have become complex.
 More than 60% of the guanaco population is in Argentina.
-According to the Craftsmanship Online Magazine, the country’s authority isn’t as considerable as Peru or Bolivia.
-They restrict the exports.
+Its export policies are often viewed as stricter than those of some neighboring countries according to the Craftsmanship Online Magazine.

 Long story short, this fiber is so rare that even most luxury brands from Europe and the US fail to import and sell it.
-For this reason, guanaco fabric is not a trending luxury.
+For this reason, guanaco fabric is not a trending luxury compared to cashmere or silk.

 What Are the Key Benefits of Guanaco Wool?